thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

        The *-j* argument indicites the number of cores to use in the build process.
 Select a value that matches your build system.

 #.
-Copy resulting *.deb* files to the target machine and install them.
+Copy the resulting *.deb* files to the target machine and install them.